durandaltheta/sthread/README.md

 - The thread's lifecycle is managed by the library
 - Sending messages to the thread is provided by the library
 - Objects allow for inheritance
-- Objectss allow for public enumerations and child classes to be defined as part of its namespace, which is useful for organizing what messages and message payload data types the thread will listen for.
+- Objects allow for public enumerations and child classes to be defined as part of its namespace, which is useful for organizing what messages and message payload data types the thread will listen for.
 - Objects allow for class method definitions, instead of forcing the user to rely on lambdas, local objects or global namespace functions if further function calls are desired.
 - Initialization (constructor), runtime execution (`void recv(st::message`), and deinitialization (destructor) are broken in to separate functions, which I think makes them more readable.
 A thread running only a raw function requires everything be managed within that function or within child objects managed by that function.